jveilleux/FarmFreshWeb/advanced-features.md

   [Read more](/charging-different-prices-to-different-customers.md)
 * Make your shopfront private.
   [Read more](/private-shopfront.md)
-* Apply ‘tags’ to your customers and customise their shopping experience with tag rules.
+* Apply ‘tags’ to your customers and customize their shopping experience with tag rules.
 Includes restricting availability of shipping and payment methods, products and order cycles.
   [Read more](/customer-accounts-and-tagging.md)

 ### Collaborating with other enterprises